zuplo/docs/docs/articles/dev-portal-clerk-auth.md

 ### 2/ Configure the Developer Portal

-Inside of the Zuplo Developer portal navigate to the <CodeEditorTabIcon />
-**Code Editor** tab and open the `dev-portal.json` file.
+Inside of the Zuplo Developer portal navigate to the **Code Editor** tab and open the `dev-portal.json` file.
 Open the JSON tab and edit the file to look like the following.

 ```json
 {